Sierra Leone's leading doctor dies of Ebola

+* FY operating loss of 4.6 million euros ($4.97 million) versus loss of 6.7 million euros year ago

-FREETOWN Sierra Leone's leading doctor died of Ebola on Thursday, hours after the arrival in the country of an experimental drug that could have been used to treat him, the government's chief medical officer said.
+FREETOWN Dec 18 Sierra Leone's leading doctor died of Ebola on Thursday, hours after the arrival in the country of an experimental drug that could have been used to treat him, the chief medical officer said.

 Victor Willoughby was diagnosed with Ebola last week after he treated a man with organ-related problems.
 The patient, a senior banker, was later diagnosed with Ebola and has since died.

 The drug, ZMab, was transported in frozen form on a Brussels Airlines flight that arrived overnight.
-Before it could thaw, Willoughby's condition deteriorated, said chief medical officer Brima Kargbo.
+But before it could thaw, Willoughby's condition deteriorated, said chief medical officer Brima Kargbo.

 Sierra Leone, neighbouring Guinea and Liberia are at the heart of the world's worst recorded outbreak of Ebola.
 Rates of infection are rising fastest in Sierra Leone, which now accounts for more than half of the 18,603 confirmed cases of the virus.